PolyOculus: Simultaneous Multi-view Image-based Novel View Synthesis: Technical Approach

 Since reasoning about the scene across views relies deeply on knowledge of the (relative) camera geometry, the mechanism by which such information is injected into the generative process must be carefully designed.
 In particular, camera poses are used to modulate the attention layers by injecting a camera ray representation into the keys and queries.
 We adopt an image-based representation of camera rays, where per-pixel ray directions (determined by the camera parameters) are assembled into an array, followed by a fixed frequency-based Fourier encoding \cite{tancik2020fourier} (e.g., see \cite{sajjadi2022scene,Yu2023PhotoconsistentNVS}; non-image-based NVS methods, such as NeRFs, utilize a similar representation as well).
 However, since only the relative camera poses are meaningful, we \textit{canonicalize} the rays used by the attention block in each stream, such that the camera of the view processed by that stream is positioned at the origin with no rotation.
 This enables mutually constrained generation (i.e., with each stream informed of each other) of arbitrary-sized sets in a permutation-invariant manner, while maintaining invariance to global rigid transforms.
-The most similar method to ours, by Yu et al.\ \cite{Yu2023PhotoconsistentNVS}, considered only the two-stream case, with one image acting as a fixed observation.
+The most similar method to ours, Yu et al.\ \cite{Yu2023PhotoconsistentNVS}, considered only the two-stream case, with one image acting as a fixed observation.
 Our architecture, including the canonicalized rays, is illustrated in \reffig{fig:set_unet}.

-While our model is capable of sampling without conditioning on scene information via \refeq{eq:uncond_prob}, the primary cases of interest in generative NVS involve conditioning on observed (or previously synthesized) frames.
-To account for this, our model defined in \refeq{eq:set_estimator} can also be conditioned on observed views, using a small modification to the noise estimator:
+While our model can sample without conditioning on scene information via \refeq{eq:uncond_prob}, the primary cases of interest in GNVS involve conditioning on observed (or previously synthesized) frames.
+Thus, our model (\refeq{eq:set_estimator}) can also be conditioned on observed views, using a small modification to the noise estimator:

 where the time conditioning for all the views, $t$, is replaced with a separate time conditioning, $t_n$, for every view $\latent_n$.
-Then, the model can flexibly treat inputs with $t_n=0$ as conditioning views, similar to previous work \cite{szymanowicz23viewset_diffusion}.
-Such views are not noised by the diffusion model; hence, they act as constant conditioning factors across the generative process.
+Then, the model can flexibly treat inputs with $t_n=0$ as conditioning views (see also \cite{szymanowicz23viewset_diffusion}).
+Such views are not noised; hence, they act as constant conditioning factors across the generative process.